bright1993ff66/social_media_collection_analysis/README.md

 - Convert the time string to the structured python [datetime](https://docs.python.org/3/library/datetime.html) object

 The specific steps of data preprocessing are given in [Tweet_filtering.ipynb](https://gitlab.com/li_lishuai_group/changhaoliang/social_media_data_collection_analysis/-/blob/master/Analysis/Tweet_filtering.ipynb).

+### 2.4 Raw Data Storage

+All the collected Twitter data is stored in the server.
+Please login to the server and visit the following directory to get the tweets posted in each city:

+- /home/data_center/Social_Media/happyplacestweets

+The Weibo data is currently stored on a hard drive.
+Please contact the owner of this repository to retrieve the Weibo data.

 ## 3. Social Media Data Analysis